-Eugene Meyers is an Associate at MSF.
+Eugene Meyers is Partner at MSF.
 He concentrates his practice on the representation of clients involved in complex commercial litigation.
 Mr. Meyers has experience in various types of business disputes, including breach of contract, business torts, shareholder derivative suits, trade secrets misappropriation, securities and bankruptcy.
 His representations have included real estate developers, private equity investors, media companies, energy suppliers and industrial manufacturers.

 Mr. Meyers has appeared before federal courts throughout the United States and the state courts of New York and New Jersey.
 He has also represented clients in alternative dispute resolution forums, including domestic and international arbitrations.

-Brooklyn Law School.
-J.D.
-(Brooklyn Law Review)
+J.D., Brooklyn Law School (Brooklyn Law Review)

-The George Washington University.
-B.B.A.
-(Cum Laude)
+B.B.A., The George Washington University (Cum Laude)

 State of New York